 Join us for the 2-day flagship conference at the centre of Fintech Week London.
-Attendees can join us in person for some long awaited and much needed face-to-face networking, or for those unable to participate in person, sessions will also be live streamed and AI-enabled networking will take place in our digital event platform, Brella.
+Attendees can join us in person at etc.venues 133 Houndsditch for some long awaited and much needed face-to-face networking (following all Covid regulations of course), or for those unable to participate in person, sessions will also be live streamed and AI-enabled networking will take place in our digital event platform, Brella.

 On Wednesday morning the first keynote will examine 'Is Big Tech the future of banking?'
 This is followed by 'Ethical use of data and AI – Mission impossible?'
 After this you can hear from a panel on the topic 'Big Tech and Big Banks: Coopetition,' where Joy Macknight, Editor of The Banker, Dr Leda Glyptis, Chief Client Officer at 10x Future Technologies, and Joanne Dewar, CEO of Global Processing Services (GPS) among others will be discussing the newly coined phrase – coopetition – and whether it exists between big tech and big banks.